marcjamot/event-sourcing/README.md

 ![Architecture](docs/architecture.png)

 The core principle of this architecture is that services should not have strong connections to other services and should instead communicate using events.
+Most services should mimic the `ScoreModel` if possible, or `Notifier` if they require sensitive user data but need to clearly specify usage and retention of said data.
 Benefits of an event sourcing system will not be described in this repository, please read and watch the resources provided at the bottom.
 With that said, event sourcing is not the golden solution for everything and we have some exceptions as well such as `TickAPI -> AuthAPI` for authentication, `AdminAPI -> Statistics` for business information and any relation to `UserAPI` which serves as a gateway to sensitive information.
 These service to service connections can still be event driven but will not be event sourced in the architecture for this project.

 ## Tick API

+This is your regular entry point from the outside to the system.
 Provides endpoints to tick birds with provided images as well as rate bird images.
 Interacts with `AuthAPI` to authenticate the user doing the request.
 Produces events when the user `tick` a bird, `rate` an image or asks for `GDPR` deletion.

 ## Auth API